Umuzi-org/Tilde/k8s-deploy/rabbitmq/rabbitmq.md

 kubectl apply -f "https://raw.githubusercontent.com/GoogleCloudPlatform/marketplace-k8s-app-tools/master/crd/app-crd.yaml"
 ```

 Please Note: the passwords generated here are random.
-If you use tis in multiple shells you would just need to be sure that you get the right values.
+If you use this in multiple shells you would just need to be sure that you get the right values.

 ```
 cd  googleCloudPlatformClickToDeploy/k8s/rabbitmq